eduard5524/Spotify/README.md

 # Spotify
 Spotify Application in Java

-Instructions for using Spotify App
+Instructions for using Spotify - Client
 1. Import the database.
 2. Put the name espotifai in the database if you don't have it, in case of problems consult the existing "config.json" file in the Spotify-Server eclipse project.
 3. Run the Spotify-Server Java project.